 Lacking thought, animals and plants don’t desire or worry.
 They imagine no future and so can’t “cleave to” either positive or negative expectations.
 Animals with less means of “cleaving to things”, be they physical (goods) or mental (stories), have less “illusion of self”.

 Then again, the more complex the nervous system, the more a sense of future may play a role.
-‘Higher’ animals may feel a sense of future expectation, but lacking language would still not be able to lose themselves in an imagined future or past distinct from the reality of now.
+‘Higher’ animals may feel a sense of future expectation, but lacking language would still not be able to get lost in an imagined future or past distinct from the reality of now.

 The ability of humans to leave the present via thought disconnects them from experiencing an optimal sense of life purpose in the ‘eternal now’.
-The less connected to life purpose human animals feel, the more a “cleaving to things” will occur to serve as a pseudo connection to purpose and life meaning.
-The “cleaving” creates and sustains the “illusion of self” which becomes your closest ‘friend’, as it were — a connection with a caveat or two.
+The less connected to life’s purpose human animals feel, the more a “cleaving to things” will occur to serve as a pseudo connection to purpose and life’s meaning.
+The “cleaving” creates and sustains the “illusion of self” which becomes your closest friend, as it were — a connection with a few caveats, obviously.

 The Third Noble Truth is the cessation of sorrow.
 He who conquers self will be free from lust.
 He no longer craves and the flames of desire finds no material to feed upon.
 Thus, it will be extinguished.